silver13/BoldClash-BWHOOP-B-03/README.md

 ### BoldClash BWHOOP B-03

-Currently deos not account for centered throttle! ( no altitude hold )
+Currently does not account for centered throttle! ( no altitude hold )

 ### work in progress
 Programming connector is a Microjst 1.25 pitch connector.
 Don't wire positive to st-link as you may overcharge the battery if conencted or damage st-link.